MPMG-DCC-UFMG/M04/fraud-detection-module/README.md

 The module is used by calling the main shell script, `fraud-detection.sh`, passing as it's only argument the config file, e.g.:

 `fraud-detection.sh config.json`
+## Available classes
+### RankCnpj
+To execute the pipeline of this class, it is necessary to pass it two CSV files.
+The first one regards the general information about the biddings, and the second one the information about the links CNPJs that partake on the biddings, with each link having a weight.
+They should be as follows:

+* `biddingInfo`: should contain one column named `id_licitacao`, which is the id of the bidding, and another column named `vlr_licitacao`, which is the value of said bidding.
+It could have other columns, but they will be ignored.
+The file should be in CSV format.
+* `linksInfo`: should contain one column named `id_licitacao`, which is the id of the bidding, one column namesd `cnpj1` and one named `cnpj2`, which represent both enterprises which have a link, and a column called `peso`, which represents the weight of the bond.
+The file should be in CSV format.

+This algorithm assigns an alert value to each CNPJ based on the values of the biddings it took part on and ranks them according to this alert value.

+The output is a CSV with the following columns:
+* `cnpj`: CNPJ that is under analysis
+* `participations`: list of biddings it took part on
+* `alert`: alert value